sciZer0/7/v/README.md

 * with the ideal Gini coefficient
 * with 1 million users

-This is all possible thanks, among other things, to leveraging a new approach to consensus.
+This is all possible thanks, among other things, to the use of a new approach to consensus.

 <b>About Blockchain Technology</b>